DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Russia has received a lot of flak for its anti-homosexual laws in recent years.
 Yet, the region of Chechnya is even worse!
 Although Russia legalized homosexuality in 1993, Chechnya was, at the time, independent from the Federation.
-In 1996, Sharia law was brought in, making same-sex intercourse punishable by public beating, and after several offences, death!
+In 1996, Sharia law was brought in, making same-sex intercourse punishable by public beating, and after several offenses, death!

 Since 2017, the government has led a terrifying crackdown on the Chechnyan LGBTQ community, which includes arrests, imprisonment, torture, and the murder of queer people.
 It’s been coined the “anti-gay purge”.
 There have been protests around the world to show solidarity with the country’s LGBTQ community.
 For example, in 2017, 300 Israelis formed a triangle as an act of support for Chechnyan prisoners.
-And most famously, protesters in Chechnya laid down on the streets draped in rainbow flags, whilst women laid by their side and weeped – showing how mothers are mourning the loss of their gay children.
+And most famously, protesters in Chechnya lay down on the streets draped in rainbow flags, whilst women laid by their side and wept – showing how mothers are mourning the loss of their gay children.

 Yemen is not a nice place to be if you’re gay.
 Same-sex activity can land you in prison – and even though it’s not enforced, it can result in the death penalty.
 Even the mere existence of such a threat is heinous.
 We feel terrible for all the queer kids growing up in Yemen who must endure such a homophobic environment.

-There are barely any examples of homosexuality being discussed on a public forum in Yemen’s history.
+There are barely any examples of homosexuality being discussed in a public forum in Yemen’s history.
 The only example we could find was a magazine’s review of an Egyptian film, where the writer expressed support for gay rights.
 The magazine, titled ‘Al Thaqafiya’, was subsequently shut down.
 On the flip side, an English-language magazine got away with an article condemning the idea of same-sex marriage in 2004.
 So, it’s clear they are cool with discussing the existence of gay people, as long as it’s in an insulting or demeaning way!

 Activist Ala Jarban, a revolutionary Yemeni leader, became a public figure after taking part in the 2011 protests calling for ousting of former President Ali Abdallah Saleh.
 He subsequently made headlines when he came out.
 In an interview with the BBC, he recalled that the level of hate and abuse he received didn’t faze him and that he planned to continue his fight against corrupt power.
-Perhaps such a highly recognized, rebellious figure might spark a national discussion and begin the push for progressive change in Yemen…
+Perhaps such a highly recognized, the rebellious figure might spark a national discussion and begin the push for progressive change in Yemen…

 Travel to Libya is actively discouraged, regardless of a traveler’s sexual identity, due to ongoing threats of violence, civil unrest, and terrorism.
 Libyan law prohibits all sexual activity outside of a heterosexual marriage.
 In the 1990s, the government began undertaking a harder line in enforcing Islamic law.
 This included the use of flogging and amputation of anyone who went against Islamic morals.

 Public understanding of different orientations or sexual health is limited, to say the least.
-And it certainly didn’t help when former leader Gaddafi, said that HIV/AIDs was a Western issue and Libyans had nothing to worry about, further stigmatising HIV/AIDs as a “gay illness”.
+And it certainly didn’t help when former leader Gaddafi, said that HIV/AIDs was a Western issue and Libyans had nothing to worry about, further stigmatizing HIV/AIDs as a “gay illness”.

-After the demise of Gaddafi, some hoped views towards LGBTQ rights would start to change.
+After the demise of Gaddafi, some hoped views toward LGBTQ rights would start to change.
 Sadly, the persecution of homosexuality is still rampant.
 Today, anyone who engages in same-sex activity faces up to 4 years in prison and/or a death sentence.

-The not-for-profit organisation, Kun Libya, is hoping to combat the mistreatment of queer Libyans.
+The not-for-profit organization, Kun Libya, is hoping to combat the mistreatment of queer Libyans.
 Their work involves raising awareness around sexual and gender identity, as well as sexual health.
 They also publish interviews with queer Libyans who share stories on how they must remain closeted from their friends, family, and colleagues

 Due to the presence of terrorist groups like the Taliban and Al-Qaeda, Afghanistan is a dangerous place for any traveler to visit, full stop.
 And for LGBTQ tourists, even more so.

 The enforcement of Sharia Law has made LGBTQ rights in Afghanistan horrific, especially after the brutal snap takeover of the entire country by the Taliban in August 2021.
 For example, gay people can be put to death if they are caught engaging in same-sex activity.
-This means that the LGBTQ community have to remain totally closeted throughout their lives for fear of being killed.
+This means that the LGBTQ community has to remain totally closeted throughout their lives for fear of being killed.

 There are small signs of activism.
 An out and proud Afghan man, Hamid Zaher, released a book on what it’s like growing up gay in Afghanistan.
 It was a big success despite being banned from being sold in his home country.
 In addition, college professor Nemat Sadat started a pro-LGBTQ movement whilst lecturing at the American University of Afghanistan.
 He later came out as gay himself, which broke boundaries in the country.

-LGBTQ organisation, OutRight Action International, has highlighted how Brunei has the “most worrisome state of rights for LGBT people in Southeast Asia”.
+LGBTQ organization, OutRight Action International, has highlighted how Brunei has the “most worrisome state of rights for LGBT people in Southeast Asia”.
 For years, homosexuality was punished by up to 10 years in prison.
-However, since 2019, the Sultan of Brunei imposed Sharia Law, which includes severe punishments for homosexuality: gay men can be whipped or put to death and gay women can face a hefty fine, and/or jail time.
+However, in 2019, the Sultan of Brunei imposed Sharia Law, which includes severe punishments for homosexuality: gay men can be whipped or put to death and gay women can face a hefty fine, and/or jail time.

 Most of the countries mentioned in this article have banned and blocked gay dating apps and “other immoral websites“.
 Getting a VPN will enable you to use them safely whilst keeping your connection anonymous and private.

-This backwards move sparked international outrage.
+This backward move sparked international outrage.
 Many famous celebs (like George Clooney, Elton John, and Ellen DeGeneres) wrote open letters calling for people to boycott all hotels owned by the Sultan of Brunei, such as the Dorchester Collection and 45 Park Lane in London.
 The Sultan responded by saying he would not enforce this death penalty, but the fact that it remains in law is absolutely vile!

-The LGBTQ community in Brunei have to remain deeply closeted, or risk persecution from peers.
+The LGBTQ community in Brunei has to remain deeply closeted, or risk persecution from peers.
 There are LGBTQ groups that have in the past managed to achieve some success.
 For example, the former Brunei Project managed to set up and run Brunei's first “International Day Against Homophobia” in 2016 before they were closed down in 2019 after the Sultan’s anti-gay law was introduced.

 9. Aceh in Indonesia